RupertAvery/DiffusionToolkit/README.md

 # Diffusion Toolkit

+NOTE: Of you want to just run the program, get the latest release from [here](https://github.com/RupertAvery/DiffusionToolkit/releases).
+Look for the Assets under the latest release, expand it, then grab the zip file.

+This is Windows only.
+You may be required to install .NET 6 Desktop Runtime (https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

 Diffusion Toolkit is an image viewer backed by a SQLite database with the following features:

 * Select and recursively scan a set of folders for PNG images